nazwhale/simple-site-template/README.md

 # Simple site template

-A template for a website with html, css, and javascript
+A template for a website with html, css, and javascript.
+Write in the box and the text below it updates ✨

 ### Get started